adirz101/gamedev-ide/docs/README.md

 ---

-## 🎯 Project Purpose
+## Project Purpose

 GameDev IDE is a fork of Visual Studio Code designed specifically for game developers.
-Like how [Cursor](https://cursor.com/) deeply integrates AI into VS Code, we're deeply integrating game development tools.
+Like how [Cursor](https://cursor.com/) deeply integrates AI into VS Code, we're deeply integrating game development tools — AI chat, live Unity Editor control, asset generation, and more.

 ### What Makes This Different